Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement-example-saml-google.md

-Configuring Sigrid Single Sign-on with Google
+Configuring Sigrid Single Sign-On with Google via SAML
 ===============================================

-This page describes the technical setup for Sigrid customers using Google as their Identity Management Provider.
+This page provides a SAML integration example for Sigrid customers using Google as their Identity Management Provider.

 ## Creating a Service Provider